 Critical Thinking Iz Day-ud!

-And part of the experiment involves classical Physics: force equals mass times acceleration.
+And part of the experiment involves classical Physics.
+Force equals mass times acceleration.
 But perhaps that's the wrong equation.
-In f=ma, the greater the mass, the greater the amount of force required to move the mass.
-Whereas, on Social Media, it's inversely proportional.
+In f=ma, the greater the mass, the greater the amount of force required to move it.
+Whereas on Social Media, it's inversely proportional.
 The slightest thing can move the masses like automata in any direction.
 And what are the things subtracted from this equation?
 Scrutiny?
 Discernment?
 Rational assessment?
 Weighing of facts against fabrication?
-Intellect vigorously applied?
+Intellect rigorously applied?
 Equanimity?
 Reasoning free from bias and impulsive emotionalism?
 In short, critical thinking.
-And this—critical thinking—is the passport we all must possess to venture beneath the surface, to that exotic foreign land where we used to want to go, namely, depth.
-A depth of intellectual inquiry, culture, and the human condition itself, as examined throughout millennia by minds that were alive and on fire!
+And this is the passport required to venture beneath the surface, to that foreign land where we used to want to go—namely, depth.
+A depth of intellectual inquiry, culture, and the human condition itself, as examined throughout millennia by minds that were alive and on fire.
 And sure, superficiality has always been with us.
-But now, thanks to Social Media, it's reached its zenith (which is our nadir).
+But now, thanks to Social Media, it's reached its zenith (our nadir).
 Social Media is destroying civilization, one person at a time, simultaneously.
-The anti-miracle of the online reality: omnipresent, and ceaselessly determined to spread its flat, arid surface over the world like a new Sahara desert.
+The anti-miracle of the online reality.
+Omnipresent, and ceaselessly determined to spread its flat, arid surface over the world like a new Sahara desert.
 And we'll clamor for those dopamine hits in the mirage as we all die of thirst.

 (This essay is part of Kevin Kunundrum's new book, UTOPIA—short stories, poems, & essays.)